 Buddhist places of worship: Buddhism spread out of India from around the 4th to 6th century BC based on the thoughts and principles of the awakened one, Siddharta Gautama.

-The religion divided into two branches, Therevada and Mahayana, and within them a number of schools.
+The Buddhist religion divided into two branches, Therevada and Mahayana, and within them a number of schools.
 The former is predominant in Sri Lanka and Southeast Asia, while the second developed in East Asia.
-The feautured image to the left is from Chiang Rai, Thailand.
+The featured image on this post is from Chiang Rai, Thailand.

 And now, over to something completely different, Laos.
 This is a country that for a long time was off-limits to foreign visitors.
 Luang Prabang is a town in northern Laos.
-It has managed to take care of a large number of incredibly beautiful temples, Buddhist temples.
+It has managed to take care of a large number of incredibly beautiful temples – Buddhist temples.
 This has of course not been overlooked by the international community which put the entire city centre on the World Heritage List.
 It might be a struggle to keep the town low-key in the midst of an ever growing tourist traffic, but at least I arrived there before the flood.
 Here is a picture, and there are more in my article from Luang Prabang.

 Articles about religious buildings: